mech/Notes/JavaScript/react.md

 ```
 handleClick: function() {
   // Wanting to focus is a very example of when to use refs
+  // Unique only in this component the refs `nameInput`
   this.refs.nameInput.getDOMNode().focus();},

 render: function() {